Rapid Eye Movement sleep is commonly known as REM sleep or REMS. REM can be described as a rather unique phase of mammalian sleep.

 In REM sleep, brain energy as measured by glucose and oxygen metabolism, equals or exceeds energy-use in waking.
-When compared to slow-wave sleep, both paradoxical and waking sleep involve higher use of acetylcholine (the neurotransmitter) which may well explain the faster brainwaves.
+When compared to slow-wave deep sleep, both paradoxical and waking sleep involve higher use of acetylcholine (the neurotransmitter) which may well explain the faster brainwaves.
 Monoamine neurotransmitters serotonin, histamine, and norepinephrine are completely unavailable.

 It’s been discovered that injections of acetylcholinesterase inhibitor can induce paradoxical sleep in both humans and other animals already experiencing slow-wave sleep.
 This inhibitor effectively increases available acetylcholine.
 Carbachol has a similar influence, mimicking the effect of acetylcholine on neurons.
 The same injections in waking humans produce paradoxical sleep, but only when the monamine neurotransmitters are already depleted.

 Gamma-Aminobutyric Acid (GABA) and Orexin are two other neurotransmitters that appear to promote wakefulness, decrease during deep sleep, and prevent paradoxical sleep.
 The brain’s chemical changes indicate continuing periodic oscillation, unlike the sudden changes in electrical patterns.